Swiss University Admissions

 To be admitted to the Universities of Basel, Bern, Fribourg, Geneva, Lausanne, Lucerne, Neuchâtel, Zurich and St. Gallen, students must receive a minimum of two Bs and a C on their three A-level exams, one of which must be mathematics or another natural sciences subject.

-These universities also require three IGCSE or AS-level exams, for a total of six subject exams.
+These universities also require three IGCSE or A-level exams, for a total of six subject exams.

-Students must earn a grade of 5 or better on their IGCSEs, and/or a grade of C or better on their AS-level exams.
+Students must earn a grade of 5 or better on their IGCSEs, and/or a grade of two B's and one C or better on their A-level exams.

 1. First language (native language)